-If you need someone to talk to, call the Optum Coronavirus Emotional Support Helpline at 866-342-6892.
+If you need someone to talk to, call the Optum Emotional Support Help Line at 1-866-342-6892.
 It’s available to anyone at no cost, with licensed mental health professionals 24/7.

 If you’re having thoughts of suicide, or if you’re in severe emotional distress, please call the National Suicide Prevention Lifeline at 1800-273-TALK.
 The hotline provides free, confidential support, and is available 24/7.